 Research Interest: Trade, Economic Geography, and Macroeconomics

-fabian dot eckert at yale dot edu
+fabian dot eckert at princeton dot edu

 Neighborhoods in the US differ substantially in the educational and economic oppor- tunities that they offer to children who grow up in them.
 We develop and estimate a structural spatial equilibrium model of residential and education choice to study the effects of school financing policies on education outcomes, intergenerational mobility, and welfare - at the local and aggregate level.
 Our model generates persistent effects of children’s neighborhoods on adult outcomes through local labor market access and local human capital formation.
 Local school funding is an important component of the latter.
 We estimate the model using a range of US Census datasets by fitting model predictions to regional data of the actual US geography.
 We use the estimated model to study the effects of counterfactual policy interventions, in particular, the equalization of school funding across all students.
 We find that general equilibrium responses in local prices and local skill compositions significantly dampen the partial equilibrium ef- fects of the policy, so that effects on education outcomes and intergenerational mobility are positive but only moderate in general equilibrium.